jonashellmann/nirvana-firefox-addon/README.md

 * The first step is to download the addon in the official Firefox addon store.
 You can find it here: https://addons.mozilla.org/en-US/firefox/addon/action-creator-for-nirvana/
 * After the installation was successful a new icon will appear in the addon bar of Firefox
-* By clicking on the icon a settings page will open, where you can configure your inbox mail adress ** You can find this mail adress in the web client (https://focus.nirvanahq.com) under 'Settings' -> 'My Account' -> 'Creating Tasks via Email'
+* By clicking on the icon a settings page will open, where you can configure your inbox mail adress.
+You can find this mail adress in the web client (https://focus.nirvanahq.com) under 'Settings' -> 'My Account' -> 'Creating Tasks via Email'

 # How does the addon work?
 * The next time you click on the icon in the addon bar a popup window will open where you can create your task